-While some slip and fall injuries aren’t severe enough to file a claim, others can be serious or even life-threatening.
-Slip and falls are the number one source of worker’s compensation claims and account for 21% of emergency hospital visits, according to the National Floor Safety Institute.
+While some slip and fall injuries aren’t severe enough to file a claim, others can be serious or life-threatening.
+According to the National Floor Safety Institute, slips and falls are the number one source of worker’s compensation claims and account for 21% of emergency hospital visits.

-If you decide to file a slip and fall lawsuit against a defendant, it would be beneficial to anticipate and understand what defensive arguments they might pose.
-Slip and falls can occur anywhere, so the defendant in your case could potentially be anyone.
-You, as the plaintiff must prove the defendant’s negligence, so they will be looking for ways to prove that they were not negligent.
+If you decide to file a slip-and-fall lawsuit against a defendant, it would be beneficial to anticipate and understand what defensive arguments they might pose.
+Slips and falls can occur anywhere, so the defendant in your case could potentially be anyone.
+As the plaintiff, you must prove the defendant’s negligence, so they will be looking for ways to prove that they were not negligent.

-The defendant will try to prove that they did not create the circumstances that led to your fall.
-If you slipped on a silk scarf in a clothing store, for instance, they could argue that someone else dropped the scarf on the ground without their knowledge.
+The defendant will try to prove they did not create the circumstances that led to your fall.
+For instance, if you slipped on a silk scarf in a clothing store, they could argue that someone else dropped the scarf on the ground without their knowledge.

-This type of negligence refers to the negligence on the part of the plaintiff (you), meaning the plaintiff acted carelessly and contributed to their own injury.
-The court will compare the plaintiff’s negligence with the defendant’s negligence and determine how much the defendant will have to pay in damages.
+This type of negligence refers to negligence on the part of the plaintiff (you), meaning the plaintiff acted carelessly and contributed to their own injury.
+The court will compare the plaintiff’s and defendant’s negligence and determine how much the defendant will have to pay in damages.

 Contact a New York slip and fall claims accident lawyer

 The New York slip and fall injury lawyers of Hach & Rose, LLP have helped countless clients in the city and across the state get the full compensation they deserve and are ready to do the same for you.
 Call our office at (347) 318-9604 or call us anytime online to schedule your FREE consultation today.